CodingCellist/codingcellist.github.io/content/en/post/dai-station-an-idris-constraint-solver/index.md

 ## The tooling needed

-Before even making a start on writing the main functions, we need some tooling.
+Before even making a start on writing the main functions, we need to implement some tooling.
 Mostly this is for arc revision, but there are a couple of annoying consequences implied when doing arc revision, which will also require some custom functions.

 ### Some notes on state